Maxwellads/wechat-telegram-userbot/README.md

 You can also check the bot's status by sending /status to the bot in chat.

-Now you will need to download ShadowBot: [影刀RPA](https://www.yingdao.com/client-download/) After registing your account, you can acquire this project from here: [Wechat_TG](https://api.winrobot360.com/redirect/robot/share?inviteKey=07ce853e3e7bbf48)
+Now you will need to download ShadowBot: [影刀RPA](https://www.yingdao.com/client-download/) After registing your account, you can acquire this project from here: [Wechat_TG_NEXT](https://api.winrobot360.com/redirect/robot/share?inviteKey=00f617c4434bea1b)

+**Please note that this help document assume that you run both the RPA App and the Python Bot on the same instance.
+If not, you will need to configure a tunnel (such as Kcptun) from localhost:10000 to [Target_IP]:10000.**

-Then click this button to execute the RPA:
+Then click this button to execute the RPA App:
 <img src="assets/execute.png">

 # Notes